icopy-site/awesome/docs/awesome/awesome-neovim.md

 ### Preconfigured Configuration

+- [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular vim/neovim distribution, like spacemacs but for vim/neovim.
 - [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a 💫 COSMIC programming experience!
 - [artart222/CodeArt](https://github.com/artart222/CodeArt) - A fast general-purpose IDE written entirely in Lua with an installer for Linux/Windows/macOS and built in `:CodeArtUpdate` command for updating it.
 - [NTBBloodbath/doom-nvim](https://github.com/NTBBloodbath/doom-nvim) - Port of the doom-emacs framework, its goal is to add useful functions to Neovim to start working in a stable and efficient development environment without spending a lot of time configuring everything.